forcedotcom/aura-extjs/README.md

 ===============
 Aura-ExtJS consists of a single Aura component called auraextjs:region.
 You simply add an instance of `<aurextjs:region configure="{!c.configure}"/>` and then write your ExtJS specific JavaScript inside of a standard aura client-side controller method.

-This repository contains a fully functioning sample application [regionDemoApp.app](https://github.com/forcedotcom/aura-ng/blob/master/metadata/aura/regionDemoApp/regionDemoAppApplication.app) and component [regionDemoComponent.cmp](https://github.com/forcedotcom/aura-ng/blob/master/metadata/aura/regionDemo/regionDemoComponent.cmp) that demonstrate a number of different uses of the region component.
+This repository contains a fully functioning sample application [demo.app](https://github.com/forcedotcom/aura-extjs/blob/master/metadata/aura/demo/demoApplication.app) and component [tree.cmp](https://github.com/forcedotcom/aura-extjs/tree/master/metadata/aura/tree) that demonstrate a usage of the region component.

 Here is a snippet taken directly from the samples: